stanford-rc/globus.stanford.edu/policies.md

 * [Globus Premium Storage Connectors](https://www.globus.org/connectors),
   beyond the ones listed above.

-  These are add-ons that allow Globus to interact directly with non-POSIX data stores.
-Connectors currently exist (or are planned) for Amazon S3 (including S3-compatible storage systems), Box, Ceph RADOS, Google Cloud Storage, Google Drive, Hadoop HDFS, HGST ActiveScale, HPSS, and Spectra Logic BlackPearl.

-  Stanford has licensed some of these add-ons.
-We are looking for groups interested in helping cover the cost of licensing the remaining connectors for campus use.
-If your group is interested, please [reach out]({{
-  "support.html" | absolute_url }})!
+  At this time, we do not have a license for the HPSS premium connector If you have one of these platforms and are interested in using Globus, please [reach out]({{ "support.html" | absolute_url }})!

 Our subscription expires on May 25, 2024.
 Continued funding by the University will depend on us demonstrating use of, and continued need for, the service.